-The anchor of the trail, the Robert Russa Moton Museum in Farmville acts as a center for the study of Civil Rights in education.
-Located in the former R.R.
-Moton High School of Farmville, this historic site examines the individuals and events of the Civil Rights struggle in Prince Edward County.
+The Robert Russa Moton Museum is located in the former R.R.
+Moton High School of Farmville.
+This historic site examines the individuals and events of the Civil Rights struggle in Prince Edward County.
 As the site of the first non-violent student demonstration in the United States, Moton directly led to the Brown vs. Board of Education Supreme Court case, which mandated equal education for all Americans, no matter their race or gender.

 Moton High School was built in 1939 as a response to the legal challenges brought by African Americans regarding educational opportunities in Prince Edward.
 Less than a decade later, the school was heavily overpopulated, holding over 450 students in a building meant to accommodate a maximum of 180 students, and the existing structures were in varying states of disrepair.
 The Prince Edward County board refused to appropriate funds for the repair or expansion of the high school, and in response, on April 23, 1951, African American students walked out of the segregated high school in protest of the school’s abysmal conditions.

 Learn about the resulting battle for equality in education at the Robert Russa Moton Museum, including individuals like 16-year old Barbara Rose Johns and John Arther Stokes, who led the walkout that culminated in the Brown vs. Board of Education Supreme Court case (in which the majority of the plaintiffs were from Prince Edward County).
 The museum also covers the problems that followed, from the refusal of Prince Edward County to integrate schools in their district to the subsequent four-year shutdown of the Prince Edward Public School System.